jliuuuu8/csce676_project/README.md

 ## 📖 Overview

-This project performs structural analysis on the SSNAP ego-Twitter follower network.
+This project performs structural analysis on the SNAP ego-Twitter follower network.
 The goal is to investigate influence, hierarchy, connectivity, and structural similarity within a relatively large social network graph utilizing data mining techniques and embedding-based methods.

 This is a long-term data mining project that starts off as exploratory graph analysis and transitions into node embedding and interactive visualization discovery.